uselagoon/lagoon/services/logs2email/README.md

 # Logs to Email (`logs2email`)

 Watches all the Lagoon logs and checks for events that should trigger an email notification.
-Each log message is tied to a Lagoon project and email configuration for that project is retrieved from the Lagoon API.
+Each log message is tied to a Lagoon project, and email configuration for that project is retrieved from the Lagoon API.

-Examples of events that might trigger an email: Github pullrequest opened, a new build for a Lagoon project environent has started, a task was completed.
+Examples of events that might trigger an email: Github pull request opened, a new build for a Lagoon project environent has started, a task was completed.

 ## Technology